-Family run and family focused, El Karama is a private working ranch located in the heart of the Laikipia eco-system.
+Family-run and family-focused, El Karama is a private working ranch located in the heart of the Laikipia ecosystem.
 Its name, which is Arabic, translates as ‘answer to prayer’ or ‘treasured possession’ and was bestowed upon the lodge by its owners, Murray and Sophie Grant, who live on the ranch with their children.
-El Karama Lodge is a superb choice for travellers hoping to see a lot of wildlife in this beautiful part of the world!
+El Karama Lodge is a superb choice for travelers hoping to see a lot of wildlife in this beautiful part of the world!

 ACCESS & LOCATION:

-The ranch is approximately 42 kilometres north-west of Nanyuki, with the Lodge standing at the end of a sand-and-stone track.
+The ranch is approximately 42 kilometers north-west of Nanyuki, with the Lodge standing at the end of a sand-and-stone track.

 ACCOMMODATION & FACILITIES AT EL KARAMA LODGE:

 Most of the communal facilities are housed within a very attractive stone, timber, and thatch structure that merges seamlessly with the landscape.
 There are comfy cushioned chairs and sofas, some set up next to a cozy fireplace.
 A long table, surrounded by upright chairs, invites guests to come together at mealtimes, and the well-stocked bar is positioned nearby.
 A few more chairs have been placed at the front of the structure, so you can sit and relax while enjoying views across the ranch and towards the Ewaso Nyiro River.
 It is not uncommon for visitors to spot big game from camp, including giraffes, elephants, and antelopes!
 El Karama also has an eco-smart swimming pool that is kept clean by means of a deionizing unit.
 This is the perfect place to cool off – it is popular with birds and tortoises too!